dchf12/Design-Patterns-TypeScript/01 - Iterator Pattern/README.md

 # Iterator Pattern

-The Iterator pattern is a pattern that provides a way to access each element of an object that holds a collection of elements in sequence.
+The Iterator pattern is a pattern that provides a way to access each element of an object that holds a collection of elements in sequence

 ## Class Diagram